Tesfa8186/3-Portfolio-Webpage/README.md

 ## Descripition

 - This portfolio app describes about myself.
-- I have lived in Perth Western Australia for 18 years & became family responsible since 2012.
+- I have lived in Perth Western Australia since 2004.
+I live with my family & have 2 children.
 - It's part of my resume with my contact details and planing to improved it with more updated information.

 ## How to Instal & Run